Trying to sell your house is tough enough as it is, but trying to sell it fast can seem almost impossible.

 If you want a quote from a house buying company, we're producing new articles soon that will walk you through how to find the best and most reputable house buying companies.

-In the mean time, we can point you in their direction directly.
-We've been around this industry a long time and know the most reputable players (and the ones who'll pay the highest prices).
+In the mean time, I can refer you to the company I trust.
+I've been around this industry a long time and know the most reputable players (and the ones who'll pay the highest prices).

-4. Should you use a house buying company?
+5. Should you sell fast to a house buying company?

 For most people, the answer should be "no".
 In today's property market, most people simply can't afford to take a 15-20% discount on their sale price.